32 – Dynamic forward bend in zenkōkutsu (Zenkōkutsu – Jōtai mae fukushin undō)¶

 - avoid falling forward

-- adapt depth according to mobility
+- adapt the depth according to mobility

 Comment¶